• Skip to primary navigation

 • Tweet

-Heart Shaped Valentines Cookies (Chocolate Dipped) are the perfect way to celebrate Valentine's day or the entire holiday season.
+Heart Shaped Valentines Cookies are the perfect way to celebrate Valentine's day or the entire holiday season.
 They feature buttery shortbread, rich chocolate, and sugary sprinkles.
-You can make a small batch for just you and a significant other or a large batch to spread the holiday spirit to your friends and family.
+Make a small batch for just you and a significant other or a large batch to spread the holiday spirit with your friends and family.

 Chocolate-Dipped Shortbread Cookies on plates flatlay.

-Shortbread.
-Sweet, buttery, golden shortbread.
-Around the holidays, our diet is mostly shortbread cookies because they're so addictive.
-We joke that it is literally humanly impossible to only eat one shortbread cookie because they're just so darn delicious.
 These shortbread cookies are more decadent and rich than your average holiday sugar cookies.
 They're just enough sweet and salty, making for the perfect buttery cookie.
-As chocolate lovers, we always dip shortbread cookies in semisweet chocolate for our Valentines Day Shortbread Cookies.
+As chocolate lovers, we always dip shortbread cookies in semisweet chocolate for extra rich chocolatey flavor.

-Valentines Cookies is one of our most coveted recipes.
-It yields a large batch that's perfect for sharing.
-These shortbread and chocolate chip cookies are also fun to decorate with holiday-themed sprinkles & fun cookie cutter shapes.
+These Valentines cookies are so much fun to decorate with holiday-themed sprinkles & fun cookie cutter shapes.
 The shapes you can cut the dough into are limitless!
 We find heart shaped cookies are appropriate all year round since there's always a reason to celebrate and share love through food.

 Jump to: